-Is it just nonprofits?
 Arts administrators most often work in the nonprofit sector and the program we offer reflects this model.
-The U.S. nonprofit arts industry employs approximately 5.7 million full-time persons and there are approximately 32,000 nonprofit arts organizations in U.S. However, there are many aspects in the field that can be helpful in the for-profit sector, such as working in artist management, in the music industry, commercial theatre, dance schools, and commercial art galleries, or for artists who want to learn skills that will help them better manage their own artistic careers.
+The U.S. nonprofit arts industry employs more than 5 million full-time persons and there are more than 30,000 nonprofit arts organizations in U.S. However, there are many aspects in the field that can be helpful to those wishing to pursue work in the for-profit sector, such as working in artist management, in the music industry, commercial theatre, dance schools, and commercial art galleries.
+The coursework in arts administration can be helpful to artists and performers to learn skills that can help them better manage their own artistic careers.

-What does Goucher offer?
 Goucher currently offers a Concentration in Arts Administration (which is a designation a few credits less than a MINOR).
-The concentration is seven courses/21 credits total: three core courses in Arts Administration (BUS 170, 270, 375); three courses in Business Management (BUS 110, 120, 229); and one course in Economics (EC 101).
+The concentration is seven courses/21 credits total: three core courses in Arts Administration (BUS 170, 270, 375); three courses in Business Management (BUS 110, 120, 229); and one course in Economics (EC 100).
 Goucher also offers a Master of Arts in Arts Administration, a graduate program designed for working professionals who have had a few years of hands-on experience.

 Three core courses: